-If you want to add years to your life and life to your years, it’s time to take the plunge.
+If you want to add years to your life and life to your years, it’s time to take the plunge and try water aerobics and swimming.

 Think the fountain of youth is a myth?
 Not so fast.
 Researchers at the University of South Carolina department of exercise science have uncovered evidence that it may be quite real.